![]() |

 inundating game companies with really terrible video game proposals

 written on notebook paper.
-Eventually somebody at Sega took pity on me and said, “Okay, you can
+Eventually somebody at Sega took pity on me

-come up for an internship.”
-Not long after that I had the opportunity to
+and said, “Okay, you can come up for an internship.”
+Not long after that

-go to Digipad and be in their first class.
-Digipad was a school by
+I had the opportunity to go to Digipad and be in their first class.

-Nintendo that taught game programming, and I was hired immediately out
+Digipad was a school by Nintendo that taught game programming, and I was

-of the class to go work at Nintendo.
-Team Player When I left school, basically I said, “You know, in spite of the fact
+When I left school, basically I said, “You know, in spite of the fact

 that everybody is doing this, in spite of the fact that even probably my